nzzdev/Storytelling-Styleguide/pages/maps/pointer.md

 ## Map Type Definitions

-Depending on the circumstance, we may have decided that a map needs to be created by hand as opposed to in Q. For these cases, use the following type definitions:
+These are the type definitions for our online and print maps.
+Use these when a map needs to be created by hand.

 ```image
 plain: true